minerbadd/MUSE/data/muse/Mining MUSE.md

 The rest of the given `base` inventory will be used to setup the GPS computers by using the `launch` command.
 We'll get to that in a bit.
 First, `reboot` CraftOS.
 This registers what you've placed in your world with the MUSE Distributed Discovery Service (DDS) for MQ hosts.

+Select and (right) click the player's pocket computer to `use` it.
+Run the `periperals` program to make sure it has a modem.
+Just as a check, `use` the `porter` command computer and run `peripherals` on it as well.
+Do the same for the turtle you crafted.

 The next step is setting up the launch of the GPS facility.
 To align the GPS coordinates with Minecraft coordinates, place the `porter` somewhere convenient and place the turtle that will be `rover` on top of it (using `sneak`).

 When you mouse the turtle, a number should appear above the turtle as its "nameplate".
 This is its temporary `label`.
 Let's say it's the number `3`.
 To assign the role of `rover` to the turtle, run `join rover 3` (or whatever number appears as its nameplate).
 This enrolls the turtle in DDS.
-It will be an `MQ` host on the next world startup (or CraftOS `reboot`).
+It will be known as the `rover` `MQ` host on the next world startup (or CraftOS `reboot`).

 Then run `locate` from the `player` pocket computer to name the place above the `porter` where `rover` sits (and determine the turtle's orientation).
 Once `locate` has run, place the remaining player inventory items in `rover` inventory and issue the `launch` command to setup GPS using the named place you setup by running `locate`.
 The GPS computers will have their own startup files that don't enroll them as MQ hosts.